Dr. Lonnie Smith: George Benson Quartet

 Smith's affinity for R&B mixed with his own personal style as he became active in the local music scene.
 He moved to New York City in 1965, where he met George Benson, the guitarist for Jack McDuff's band.
 Benson and Smith connected on a personal level, and the two formed the George Benson Quartet, featuring Lonnie Smith, in 1966.

 Solo career; Finger Lickin' Good

-After two albums under Benson's leadership, It's Uptown and Cookbook, Smith recorded his first solo album (Finger Lickin' Good Soul Organ) in 1967, with George Benson (and guest Melvin Sparks) on guitar, Ronnie Cuber on baritone sax, and Marion Booker on drums.
+After two albums under Benson's leadership, It's Uptown and Cookbook, Smith recorded his first solo album (Finger Lickin' Good Soul Organ) in 1967, with George Benson (and guest Melvin Sparks) on guitar, Ronnie Cuber on baritone saxophone, and Marion Booker on drums.
 This combination remained stable for the next five years.

 After recording several albums with Benson, Smith became a solo recording artist and subsequently recorded over 30 albums under his own name.
-Numerous prominent jazz artists joined Smith on his albums and in his live performances, including Lee Morgan, David "Fathead" Newman, King Curtis, Terry Bradds, Blue Mitchell, Joey DeFrancesco and Joe Lovano.
+Numerous prominent jazz artists joined Smith on his albums and in his live performances, including Lee Morgan, David "Fathead" Newman, King Curtis, Terry Bradds, Blue Mitchell, Joey DeFrancesco, and Joe Lovano.